DoctorMcKay/node-steam-user/README.md

 **v1.12.0 or later is required to use this property**

 Only defined if you're currently logged on.
-This is you cell (region ID) on the Steam network.
+This is your cell (region ID) on the Steam network.

+### vanityURL

+**v3.7.0 or later is required to use this property**

+Only defined if you're currently logged on.
+This is your vanity URL (the part that goes after `/id/` in your profile URL).
+Falsy if you don't have one.

 ### accountInfo